Explore Scotland by Boat with Le Boat

 Fort Augustus

 This charming village is as delightful as it is historic.
 Known for its impressive series of five locks on the Caledonian Canal, Fort Augustus is a haven for those who appreciate both engineering wonders and quaint charm.
-No need to worry about your boat as the lockkeepers are amazing, and keep a watchful eye on your boat, says Jelena.

-She highly recommends that you indulge in the best fish and chips around at the small takeaway shop by the locks.
+She highly recommends you indulge in the best fish and chips around at the small takeaway shop by the locks.
 After navigating the locks, take some time to wander through the village and explore its fascinating Highland Club, a beautifully preserved historic fort, monastery, and abbey.

 Invermoriston